 Essential Growing Mediums

-Rockwool, coco coir, and peat moss are good for hydroponic basil.
+Rockwool, coco coir, and peat moss are good for basil.
 They mix water and nutrients well for your plants.

 Basic Equipment Needed